 Why is it important to cite your sources?

-Just like in academia, it is important to cite your sources in business.
-However, the main concern in business is not plagiarism but rather strengthening your logos and ethos.
+Just like in academia, you must cite your sources in business.
+But businesspeople are mostly concerned with the strength of your logos and ethos.

 - Ethos: Citations reinforce your credibility by demonstrating the validity of your sources and evidence.
 For example, if you simply write “Studies have shown…” without citing any specific studies, why should the reader trust your argument?